MS-sketch/Network-Scanner/src/Lib/nikto/README.md

-       -until             Run until the specified time or duration -update            Update databases and plugins from CIRT.net -useproxy          Use the proxy defined in nikto.conf -usecookies        Use cookies from responses in future requests -Version           Print plugin and database versions
+       -until             Run until the specified time or duration -update            Update databases and plugins from CIRT.net -useproxy          Use the proxy defined in nikto.conf -Version           Print plugin and database versions
        -vhost+            Virtual host (for Host header)
               + requires a value